keithricker/essence-framework/README.md

 **Properties passed to the template will be handled similar to how React handles state.**

-Since the View is mainly concerned with displaying lists (sets) of data, this just provides a convenient helper for working on other dynamic elements on the page outside of the list views.
+Since the View is mainly concerned with displaying lists (sets) of data, the html templating property just provides a convenient helper for working on *other dynamic elements* on the page outside of the list views.

 ### Animation:
 By default, the View will do a basic fadein/fadeout on the parent element when loading new child elements (records).
 You can override this behavior by supplying an animation configuration object with the following params: